iaeiou/blue-plankton-2/content/posts/wildlife.md

 But why stay on the move if you've got cherry-peanut-seed mix falling like manna from heaven every day?

 Moral of the story: Never put a bird feeder up in New Hampshire.
 You will get a rodent infestation, guaranteed.

+### Look Behind the Stove

+In the winter, little field mice would somehow get into the condo walls.
+I found this out from a neighbor.

+The tiny field mice did sometimes visit my condo.
+I discovered this because my cat Chloe was suddenly obsessed with peering underneath the stove.

+I pulled the stove away from the wall and saw that someone had sawed a one-foot square hole in the wall where cables from the gas stove passed through.

+So the mice would enter the building, climb up the walls and pop out and visit whichever units they could get access to.

+That situation was handled but be aware: mice will seek to get inside structures in the winter.
+Temperatures here have gotten as low as -19°F and -27°F with a windchill factor.

+#### Settling Near the Water